Leave it to Juliet to turn something as mundane and silly as a facial into something fun and glamorous.

 Juliet's Obituary

 When Juliet died, I just couldn't call everyone she knew and I knew.
-After the memorial service, I wrote this announcement, which I sent to those folks who might not have heard the news.
+After the memorial service, I wrote this announcement, which I sent to folks who might not have heard the news.

-Mailing to distant friends
+Mailing to distant friends (PDF)

 Juliet as a mother

-That's Juliet with our good friends, Marj and Mike, out for dim sum in Boston's Chinatown one Sunday in June of 1994.
+That's Juliet with our good friends, Marj and Mike, out for dim sum in

 Memories from Friends